attrill20/FPLFixtureCalendar/README.md

 - Write more copy about how the custom difficulty is calculated (FAQs)
 - Blog page / contact us / version update log
+- Add page location name in the Navbar on mobile site

 #### Issues